teamg4it/g4it/services/documentation/content/1-getting-started/1-getting-started-as-a-user/2-module-information-system/1-collect_data.md

   Number of identical equipment units.

 - **Lifespan** (if known)
   Expected operational life of the equipment.
+1st life (in case of refurbishment) and 3rd life (beyond the period of use within the organization) can be considered if justified

 - **Energy Consumption** (if known)
-  Average yearly energy use in kilowatt-hours (kWh).
+  Yearly energy use in kilowatt-hours (kWh).

 - **Location**
-  The country where the equipment is located.
+  The country where the equipment is most commonly used.

 ### Data for Informational Purposes